HOW MANY DO YOU WANT ME TO KILL?

 This is a short exercise in the problematics of documentary veracity.
 The project began with some eyewitness photographs taken when I visited my partner’s family farm in Italy.

-A week after my arrival one of the men on the farm said “Tomorrow morning I’m going to kill some rabbits.
+Soon after my arrival one of the men on the farm said “Tomorrow morning I’m going to kill some rabbits.
 If you want to come along, it could be interesting.
 For your photographs.”

 “How many are you going to kill?”
 I asked.